GreenPaymentProcessing/OpenCart-GreenPay/README.md

 );
 ```

 This defines what sections OpenCart Extensions are allowed to write to.
-We need to add one so change that section to:
+We need to add one, so change that whole section to this:

 ```php
 // A list of allowed directories to be written to